Landlord-friendly states overview

 9. Alabama – Low Property Taxes & Favorable Laws

-Alabama eviction process is among the fastest in the U.S., allowing landlords to remove problematic tenants in under three weeks.
+Alabama eviction process is among the fastest in the U.S., allowing landlords to remove problematic tenants in under 3 weeks.

-Additionally, Alabama has the lowest property taxes in the country, making it ideal for long-term investors who want to minimize expenses.
+Additionally, Alabama has the lowest property taxes in the country at 0.36%, making it ideal for long-term investors who want to minimize expenses.
 The rental market is strong, particularly in Birmingham, Huntsville, and Mobile, where job growth is driving steady demand for housing.

 10. North Carolina – A Balanced Yet Favorable Market